 “Nécessaire de beauté” – a rectangular box in silver with silver-gilt, set with rubies, is a 1930 make by Van Cleef & Arpels.
-This piece of handicraft open up to a portable dressing table, complete with mirror, four compartments, and a removable powder compact.
+This handicraft opens up to a portable dressing table, complete with a mirror, four compartments, and a removable powder compact.

 Next is a nécessaire de beauté by Cartier, circa 1925, in gold, enamel, jadeite, diamonds, and onyx.
-Very stylishly, the lid to this exquisite piece flaunts an emerald green jadeite plaque superimposed on a green enamelled panel.
+The lid to this exquisite piece flaunts an emerald green jadeite plaque superimposed on a green enameled panel very stylishly.

 You’ll surely be impressed by this!
 A powder compact by Tiffany, circa 1950, in gold and diamonds encrusts on its sides.

-An appealing and vibrantly color enamelled nécessaire de beauté by Charlton.
+An appealing and vibrantly color enameled nécessaire de beauté by Charlton.
 Dating from the 1950s, the box is in gold, diamond, and enamel.

-An attractive nécessaire de beauté by Lacloche (French), circa 1920, which has been design in black enamel with gold and coral.
+An attractive nécessaire de beauté by Lacloche (French), circa 1920, was designed in black enamel with gold and coral.